Upleveling KB Bank financial calculator

 Pain point

-Input & output challenges
+Input & Output Challenges

-Users experience friction throughout the process:
+Users experience friction throughout the calculation process.

-How might we help users enter large numbers quickly
+How might we help users

-and understand the key info without
+2. understand the key information

-being overwhelmed by raw data?
+without being overwhelmed by raw data?

-Research-informed design
+Research-informed Design

 Input